skoona/skn_utils/README.md

 	Last Version to depend on Rails (ActiveModel) for #to_json and #to_xml serialization

+## Public Components
+    SknUtils::NestedResult           # >= V 3.0.0 Primary Key/Value Container with Dot/Hash notiation support.
+    SknSettings                      # Application Configuration class, Key/Value Container with Dot/Hash notiation support.

+    SknHash                          # Wrapper for name only, WITHOUT SknUtils namespace, inherits from SknUtils::NestedResult
+    SknUtils::ResultBean             # Wrapper for name only, inherits from SknUtils::NestedResult
+    SknUtils::PageControls           # Wrapper for name only, inherits from SknUtils::NestedResult

+    SknUtils::List::LinkedList          # List with forward (#next) navigation, and tail/open
+    SknUtils::List::DoublyLinkedList    # List with forward (#next) and backward (#prev) navigation, and head/tail open SknUtils::List::CircularLinkedList  # List with forward (#next) and backward (#prev) navigation, and head/tail wrapping

 ## Configuration Options
     None required other than initialization hash

+## Public Methods: SknUtils::Lists::LinkedList, SknUtils::Lists::DoublyLinkedList, and SknUtils::Lists::CircularLinkedList
+    Each concrete Class supports the following methods:

+    Navigation: return related value from relative positon in list, stops on first/last node for Single/Double, wraps for Circular.
+      #first                       -- returns first value in list
+      #next                        -- returns next value from current position
+      #current                     -- returns current value
+      #prev                        -- returns previous value from current position (*not supported in Single)
+      #last                        -- returns last value from list
+      #nth(i)                      -- returns value of node at +|- positon relative to current position, (*negative not supported in Singular)
+      #at_index(i)                 -- returns value of i node relative to list's head

+    Enumeration
+      #each                        -- yields each value in list when block given, on Enumerator object
+      #to_a                        -- returns Array of each value in the list

+    State
+      #clear                       -- removes all elements and return number of elements removed
+      #empty?                      -- returns true if list has no elements, otherwise false
+      #size                        -- returns total count of elements in the list

+    Modification: returns number of elements in the list after the operation
+      #insert(value)                        -- inserts value after node at current positon, or appends
+      #append(value)                        -- inserts value after node at current positon
+      #prepend(value)                       -- inserts value before node at current positon
+      #insert_before(position_value, value) -- finds node matching position_value, then prepends new node
+      #insert_after(position_value, value)  -- finds node matching position_value, then appends new node
+      #remove(value)                        -- finds first node matching value, then destroys it

+    Initialization
+      #new(*values=nil)                     -- Instansiates new list and optionally creates nodes for each comma-seperated value.

 ## Public Methods: SknSettings ONLY